- Udaipur, the ‘City of Lakes’ sprawling picturesquely on the slopes of a low ridge along the banks of Pichola.

 - Shilpgram Utsav celebrated here provides a fine glimpse into the multifacets of Indian art and culture.

-ATTRACTIONS OF AROUND UDAIPUR
+ATTRACTIONS AROUND UDAIPUR

 - 22 kms away from Udaipur city centre.